sequel-data/vmware-powercli-running-vms-table/README.md

-# You need to connect to server first with this command:
+# To Get Started, You need to connect to server first with this command:

-# connect-viserver [adress] -User [user] -Password [password] -Force
-# something like connect-viserver 192.168.1.50 -User administrator@vsphere.local -Password 12345 -Force
+connect-viserver [adress] -User [user] -Password [password] -Force connect-viserver 192.168.1.50 -User administrator@vsphere.local -Password 12345 -Force cd ~/Downloads/
+./runningvms.ps1

+CSV file is create at "C:\Users\$env:UserName\Desktop\Powered_On_VMs.csv"